Browse Rentals

 Understanding how to compost in an apartment does not end here.
 You must maintain the compost.

-Turn the compost to aerate the pile and ensure oxygen reaches all parts.
+Turn the compost to aerate the pile and allow oxygen to reach all parts.
 Use a compost-turning tool or pitchfork to move the materials from the edges to the center.
-Focus the moisture in the compost to ensure it is neither too dry nor too wet.
+Focus the moisture in the compost to make sure it is neither too dry nor too wet.
 Turn the mixture every fortnight.

 Your indoor compost needs the right environment for microbial activity and decomposition So you must regularly water the mix.
 There are several ways to keep your compost cover moist.
 These include adding absorbent materials, covering the compost, spraying it with compost tea, and adding kitchen scraps.